rodyonraskolnikov/Python_Sales_Analysis/README.md

 # What I Learned

-This project allowed me to deepen my understanding of the data analyst job market and improve my technical skills in Python.
+This project deepened my understanding of sales trends throughout a typical year in the US, highlighting seasonal patterns, consumer behavior, and product performance.
 Here are a few key takeaways:

-- **Advanced Python Proficiency**: Leveraging libraries such as Pandas for data manipulation, Seaborn and Matplotlib for data visualization, and others enabled me to perform complex analyses more efficiently.
-- **Importance of Data Cleaning**: I learned that thorough data cleaning and preparation are vital to ensure accurate and reliable insights during analysis.
-- **Strategic Skill Assessment**: This project underscored the importance of aligning skills with market demand.
-Understanding the connection between skill demand, salary, and job availability is critical for informed career planning in tech.
+- **December Dominates Sales, January Slows Down**
+  The holiday season drives a clear sales peak in December, making it the most profitable month.
+In contrast, January sees the lowest sales—likely due to budget resets and post-holiday recovery.

+- **High-End Brands Like Apple Defy Price Trends**
+  Despite the usual pattern of lower prices leading to higher sales volumes, premium products like iPhones and MacBook Pros consistently sell well.
+This shows that brand reputation and perceived quality can outweigh price sensitivity.

+- **Sales Spike at 11 AM and 7 PM**
+  The most active shopping hours are around 11 AM and 7 PM.
+The morning peak likely comes after people finish their routines, while the evening surge aligns with relaxation time after work, often spent browsing online.

+- **Utility Products Drive Consistent Volume**